hallpaz/3dsystems21/docs/assignment5.md

 [Assignment 5 Notebook](https://colab.research.google.com/github/hallpaz/3dsystems21/blob/main/assignments/Assignment5.ipynb)
 <a href="https://colab.research.google.com/github/hallpaz/3dsystems21/blob/main/assignments/Assignment5.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 1. You'll need to download a small subset of the ShapeNet dataset to complete this task.
-[Download it here]([https://lvelho.impa.br/i3d21/data/SNCore.v2.tgz](https://lvelho.impa.br/i3d21/data/SNCore.v2.tgz))
+[Download it here](https://lvelho.impa.br/i3d21/data/SNCore.v2.tgz)
 2. Follow the instructions in the notebook for completing the assignment.
 3. If you want, you can build auxiliary .py scripts and call them from your notebook, for organizational purposes.

 ### Submission for IMPA students
-The assignment is due on ~~TBA~~ 2021 at 11:59pm (GMT-3).
+The assignment is due on May 09 2021 at 11:59pm (GMT-3).

 IMPA students that are regularly enrolled in the program should send their assignments before the due date to [hallpaz@impa.br](mailto:hallpaz@impa.br) with a copy to [lvelho@impa.br](mailto:lvelho@impa.br).
 Late delivers will be consider subject to a lower score.